yaira2/Quick-Pad/docs/REFACTOR.md

 ## Architecture

-The application is split into four projects:
+The application is split into four sections:

 * QuickPad.UI - User interface layer - only contains XAML and code behind
 * QuickPad.Mvvm - Model layer - only contains ViewModels and Models